Clemapfel/jluna/docs/manual.md

 It segfaults without an error.

 This is, because the Julia C-API is seemingly hardcoded to prevent any call of C-API functions from anywhere but master scope (the scope of the thread, `main` is executed in).
 For obvious reasons, this makes things quite difficult, because, **we cannot access the Julia state from within a C++-side thread**.
-This has nothing to do with `jluna`, it is how the C-API was designed.
+This has nothing to do with jluna, it is how the C-API was designed.

 Given this, we can immediately throw out using any of the C++ `std::thread`-related multi-threading support, as well as libraries like libuv.
 It is important to keep this in mind, if our application already uses these frameworks, we have to take care to never execute code that interacts with Julia from within a thread.
-This includes any of `jluna`s functionalities, as it is, of course, build entirely on the Julia C-API.
+This includes any of jlunas functionalities, as it is, of course, build entirely on the Julia C-API.

-All is not lost, however: `jluna` offers its own multi-threading framework, allowing for parallel execution of truly arbitrary C++ code - even if that code interacts with the Julia state.
+All is not lost, however: jluna offers its own multi-threading framework, allowing for parallel execution of truly arbitrary C++ code - even if that code interacts with the Julia state.

 ### Initializing the Julia Threadpool

 In Julia, we have to decide the number of threads we want to use *before startup*.
 In the Julia REPL, we would use the `-threads` (or `-t`) argument.
-In `jluna`, we instead give the desired threads as an argument to `jluna::initialize`:
+In jluna, we instead give the desired threads as an argument to `jluna::initialize`:

 ```cpp
 int main()